What does FDA approval of Pfizer COVID vaccine mean for you? Here’s what happens next

 In addition to approval, the Pfizer COVID-19 vaccine gets a new brand name.

-Now, the shot will be marketed as “Comirnaty (koe-mir’-na-tee),” according to the FDA.
+Now, the shot will be marketed as “Comirnaty,” according to the FDA.

 What did the review process look like for FDA approval versus EUA?